Can AI Identify Rocks and Crystals?

 AI rock and crystal identification is photo-based visual matching for specimens you cannot name from memory.
 The scanner looks at visible clues such as color, luster, banding, grain size, cleavage, fracture, and translucency, then compares them with labeled rock and mineral examples.

-Visual identification helps when you have a photo but no name for the subject.
+A clear image can give you a starting point when you’re unsure whether a specimen is quartz, calcite, granite, or something else.
 Lens App is useful as a first-pass identifier because it returns likely matches quickly, but physical tests still matter for lookalike minerals.
-For background on what counts as a mineral, see [mineral](https://en.wikipedia.org/wiki/Mineral).
+For background on what counts as a mineral, see mineral.
 Photos deleted after analysis, and clean images on a plain background usually produce the strongest shortlist.

 How AI Rock Identification Works